 We come to the vocation of spiritual direction as activists and radicals.
 We are particularly interested in the intersections of spiritual formation, social justice, and creativity.
-We bring with us a recognition that oppression stifles spirituality—that the dominant myths of our society (which are tied up in capitalist systems, white supremacy, patriarchy, heterosexism, etc) are barriers to liberation of our bodies and spirits.
+We bring with us a recognition that oppression stifles spirituality—that the dominant myths of our society (which are tied up in capitalist systems, white supremacy, patriarchy, heterosexism, etc.) are barriers to liberation.
+This is true for bodily liberation and spiritual liberation (if such a distinction can even be made).
 Our experiences help us notice things that other spiritual directors may not understand or might miss.

 How does spiritual direction differ from counseling?